yskong224/SparsEDA-Python/README.md

 Following figure shows the performance distribution between this and Matlab codes:<br>
 <img src="rmse_plot.png" width=288 height=216>

+* Please resample to ~8 Hz if sampling rate is greater than 8 Hz.

 If you use this code, please cite these for your literature works: